photonstorm/lazer/worklog.md

 * KeyCombo could have option to ignore control keys (shift, arrows, etc), or limit to specific range
 * KeyCombo could allow you to set the combo in any order (not just start to finish)

+### 5th January 2016

+Created a transform/2d/basic folder and moved relevant files in there.
+This will help distinguish it from other more complex 2D Transforms (i.e. those with parenting support).

+Updated BaseTransformComponent so it now uses local [0][1] properties (like the Vec2 class does) instead of the _v property data array.
+This means you can now pass any Transform component such as Position or Scale to _any_ function that expects a Vec2 data type.
+This makes it extremely flexible.

+Created BaseTransform class, which can be used by a Game Object as a base class to extend from.
+It hides away the Transform methods you don't want to inherit and adds in some useful property accessors.

+Moved the setTransform method out into the `SetTransformToContext` function.
+Also created `SetTransformToCSS` along with a new test (06-css1.js) and it works great, happily rendering 50 <div> elements, rotating and translating them across a container 'game' div, all from the same base Transform class as used for Canvas (and soon WebGL).

 ### 4th January 2016

 Added the preRender and postRender callbacks to Create.RenderToCanvas.
 To be honest this function name probably needs changing (RenderSpriteData?) but I'm not really sure to what.